Abinav007/Todo/README.md

   mongo             ClusterIP      10.111.148.221   <none>          27017/TCP        6d14h
   node              LoadBalancer   10.100.71.34     10.100.71.34    8080:30266/TCP   6d14h
 ```
-Successfully created Services Pods and Deployment,
-Name of Service created:
+Note that the names of services created are:
-mongo-service , node-service and angular-service.
+mongo-service, node-service and angular-service.
+To view the application in browser:
 ```python
 $ minikube service angular-service
 ```
-You will be able to view the application in Browser.

-### Heroku Cloud
+### Deploy the application in Heroku Cloud

-I have deployed Todo Application in Heroku Cloud.

 Build the Angular project using Angular CLI:
 ```python